francescmarti00/dmu-multimedia/md/TECH2015-Module-Handbook.md

 Coursework 1 will see you tackle the specification and design of a media-driven web app.
 You will produce an interactive prototype which you will use for testing your design.
 You will also submit documentation that details what your web app is and does, your testing results, and justification for your design choices.

-The submission deadline for this work is midday (12pm) on Monday 21st December.
+The submission deadline for this work is midday (12pm) on Friday 17th December.
 You are encouraged to seek feedback from your lab tutor throughout the first semester on your ongoing work.

 This design and specification can form the basis of what you produce for Coursework 2, so this is a great opportunity to get some thorough feedback before moving onto production for the second coursework.